php-http/documentation/plugins/cache.rst

 ````````````````````````

 Setting null to the options ``cache_lifetime`` or ``default_ttl`` means "Store this as long as you can (forever)".
-This could be a great thing when you requesting a pay-per-request API (eg. GoogleTranslate).
+This could be a great thing when you requesting a pay-per-request API (e.g. GoogleTranslate).

 Store a response as long the cache implementation allows::